TzuChieh/NumPy-ML/README.md

 SGD: [████████████____________________________]  31.09% (10.89 ms/batch, 0.20 mins left)
 ```

 Let it run a while until epoch 10 is reached, the training will stop and outputs a trained model in `./output/MNIST Basic Network.model`.
-From the log you should see that this model has around 95% accuracy in recognizing handwritten digits.
+From the log you can see that this model has around 95% accuracy in recognizing handwritten digits.

 ## Features